qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 We selected an average machine, which you can easily rent from almost any cloud provider.
 No extra quota or custom configuration is required.

-For this particular experiment, we used 8 CPUs and 32GB of RAM as a Server, with additionally timited memory to 25Gb by means of Docker, to make it exact.
+For this particular experiment, we used 8 CPUs and 32GB of RAM as a Server, with additionally limited memory to 25Gb by means of Docker, to make it exact.

 And 8 CPUs + 16Gb RAM for client machine.
 We were trying to make the bottleneck on client side as wide as possible.